Springe direkt zu Inhalt

 A key element of Hitler’s rule was the concentration camp system, what came to be a vast network of prisons, centers of oppression and death.
 How this developed from the hundreds of small concentration camps set up in Berlin and across Germany shortly after Hitler’s takeover of power in 1933 to the well-organized and highly centralized system by 1939 will be the focus of this session.
 During the war, the concentration camp system spread across Germany and occupied Europe.

 Hitler’s ambitions, the conquest of ‘living space’ in Eastern Europe, the ruthless exploitation of these territories, and the annihilation of the Jews, motivated his foreign ambitions and led directly to World War II, the most destructive conflict in human history.
-We will also discuss the measures taken against the handicapped, homosexuals, Sinti and Roma.
+We will also discuss the measures taken against the handicapped, homosexuals, Sinti and Roma within Germany and in the occupied territories.

 In Germany and in occupied Europe opposition and resistance emerged and challenged Nazi rule.
 Opponents were motivated by a variety of reasons, some personal, some political.
-These too will be discussed.
+These too will be discussed as well as the regime’s ruthless efforts to eradicate all opposition.

 Download Syllabus (printable PDF incl. day-to-day schedule)